 This Brand Evangelism piece is an example of how to write a consistent review that is integrity and personal experience driven, and highlighted brand perks consumers may be unaware of.
 This is an example of Brand Story weaving, and illustrates how company culture itself can be a powerful convincer to a skeptical market.
 Include my fave gum in my package just because?
 Oh heck yes.
 And that’s how the market reacts to stories like this.

 Talk Sexy To Me: Why Zappos Wins For Doing One Thing Really, Really Well

 Want to hear a good one that involves great message, good product, nice people and sex?
-Because you know that marketing is about sex, right?
+Because you know marketing is about sex, right?
 Sex and hot men doing the dishes, apparently.
 To the American woman, at least.